btk/pre-require/README.md

 #### Assets.search

-This will return an array of assets matching the given pattern, currently this is just the matched asset name.
-In the future this will accept a regexp or partial match.
+This will return an array of assets matching the given pattern.
+Currently, this is just the matched asset name.
+In the future, this will accept a regexp or partial match.

 ~~~JS
 import Assets from './assets.js'